Haskeeb265/obsidian-vault/1 - Rough Notes/Securing Data.md

 - For B to read A's message, B must know the algorithm as well as the key A used

 ## Public Key Cryptography
+- Also known as Asymmetric Key Cryptography
+- RSA, Diffie-Hellman, MQV

+- Instead of one key, you use 2 keys
 #### References
 [[Edx CS50 Securing Data (Introduction to Cybersecurity)]]